JulianNicholls/React-Native-Course/README.md

 * I have changed the context in the blog app to use a custom hook, because there is no reason to ever expose the context directly.

+### Blog
-* Where Stephen passes the ID of a post to updated or delete, I pass the complete post.
+* Where Stephen passes the ID of a post to update or delete, I pass the complete post.

 * I have no clue why Stephen removes the call to dispatch for adding posts